Written by Andrea Newman

 Directed by Stephen Hopkins

 Original Air Date: February 26th, 2002

 Such was the nature of US network television at the time, when Fox opted to produce 24 and decided to take it to series after the ‘Pilot’ episode, it did so for thirteen episodes.
-It’s part and parcel why this episode of the series feels like it could have been a full stop for the series.
+It’s part and parcel why this episode of the series feels like it could have been a full stop for the whole endeavour.

-It has the feeling of the home stretch of a final act of a movie, building itself around scenes that could be seen as final confrontations for many of the characters, most pivotally Jack and Gaines finally meet face to face after only communicating with each over over telephones and ear pieces.
+It has the feeling of the home stretch of a final act of a movie, building itself around scenes that could be seen as final confrontations for many of the characters, most pivotally Jack and Gaines finally meeting face to face after only communicating with each over over telephones and ear pieces.

 Sure, there are certain elements that might have been left unresolved; who is Andre Drazen and why did he want to make it so personal?
 What will happen to Palmer now that he’s decided to put aside his quest for the truth and run for President as per the demands of the people backing him?
 What’s next for Jack now that he’s on his way back to CTU?

 Thankfully, the series did get picked up, in what was shaping up to be a not so good year for the Fox Network who clearly didn’t want to lose what was a very distinctive newcomer to their schedules.
 Its ratings were not stellar, but the reviews are overwhelmingly positive in some quarters.